raemadeline/css-for-engineers/articles/2016-09-01-semantic-html-tags.md

 </section>
 ```

-The reason I prefer this option is because the wrapper `<div>` in choice 1 isn't actually necessary, and it can get in the way of some of the interesting things you can do with relative pseudo-selectors (for a refresher on what that is, here's the [blog post](2016-05-23-selectors-part-2-pseudo-classes.md) I wrote about it).
+The reason I prefer this option is because the wrapper `<div>` in choice 1 isn't actually necessary, and it can get in the way of some of the interesting things you can do with relative pseudo-selectors (here's the [blog post](2016-05-23-selectors-part-2-pseudo-classes.md) I wrote about it).

+## Wait, but when do I use `<div>`s?

+There are still valid uses for a `<div>` tag.
+Specifically, it is valuable when there is no appropriate semantic element to use for the content.
+Especially in complex UI's, there is no guarantee that every element will be able to be neatly represented by one of the HTML5 semantic tags.

+It is also useful for dynamically generated content that could take on any form.
+In complex web apps, there is often a space for user-generated content that can take on many forms.
+It is better to intentionally choose a vague tag than to inaccurately represent the data within.

 ## Example